TheThinkingHome/Automations/blueprints/automation/sensor_watchdog.md

 Full write-up and the longer story behind the design: <https://xeazy.com/sensor-watchdog-blueprint/>  Questions and discussion: <https://xeazy.com/logbook/>

-**Current version: 1.0.0-beta.** This blueprint is shipped as a public preview.
+**Current version: 1.0.5-beta.** This blueprint is shipped as a public preview.
 The author is dogfooding it on three Aqara FP2 sensors at home and will not graduate it to 1.0.0 stable until that deployment has run clean for a sustained window.
 Use it on your own setup if you are comfortable troubleshooting; feedback on the forum is welcome.

 ## What You Get

 - Three independent failure detectors firing into the same recovery cycle: an `unavailable` detector with a tolerance window, a freshness detector backed by a timer helper, and an optional daily scheduled cycle.
 An optional input also extends the unavailable detector to treat the `off` state as offline, so the blueprint can recover devices monitored via HA's ping integration (which reports `off`, not `unavailable`, when a target is unreachable).
-- A three-way mode selector that lets you choose how the freshness detector behaves: minimal (the default; skip the freshness detector entirely and rely on the unavailable detector plus the optional scheduled cycle), lighter (catches state changes only, light load), or responsive (catches every report from monitored entities including same-value heartbeats, heaviest load).
-Lighter and responsive require a timer helper; minimal does not.
+- A two-way mode selector that lets you choose how the freshness detector behaves: light (the default; skip the freshness detector entirely and rely on the unavailable detector plus the optional scheduled cycle) or responsive (catches state changes on monitored entities via a heartbeat timer).
+Responsive requires a timer helper; light does not.
 - An optional active time window for the freshness detector, so a presence sensor in an empty room overnight is not flagged as frozen just because nothing in the room is changing.
 The unavailable detector and the scheduled cycle ignore the window; a sensor that has dropped offline is broken at 3am the same as it is at 3pm.
-- An optional restart guard input.
-Point it at a sensor that goes truthy during your Home Assistant or router reboot window, and all three recovery branches will skip while it is active.
-Stops the blueprint from cycling plugs in response to the natural unavailability that a reboot creates.
+- A built-in block window that suppresses recovery for a configurable period after Home Assistant starts (or after the automation reloads).
+No external sensor or helper is required: the blueprint captures its own load time in trigger_variables and gates every recovery branch on elapsed time since load.
+This keeps the blueprint from cycling plugs while integrations are still coming up, without asking the user to build a binary_sensor first.
 - A self-recovery branch that turns the recovery switch back on if it is found off for longer than the recovery cycle would normally hold it.
 Protects against a dashboard click or a voice command that accidentally takes the upstream plug offline.
 - Debug logging that you can turn on during setup and turn off in normal operation.
 Log lines are written to the system log at info level, prefixed with `[Sensor Watchdog v<version>]` so they are easy to grep.
 - Optional failure notification: when enabled, the blueprint waits a configurable settle period after each recovery cycle, then checks whether the monitored entities are still in a failure state.
-If they are, a user-configured action sequence runs - a notify call, a persistent_notification.create, a script call, anything you can express as a Home Assistant action.
+If they are, a user-configured action sequence runs: a notify call, a persistent_notification.create, a script call, anything you can express as a Home Assistant action.
 Disabled by default; opt-in.

-A monitored entity counts as "online" whenever it has any state value at all that is not `unavailable` or `unknown`.
-The freshness detector measures from the entity's `last_reported` timestamp in responsive mode (which updates on every report including same-value heartbeats) or from `last_changed` in lighter mode (which only advances when the value actually changes).
+A monitored entity counts as "online" whenever it has any state value at all that is not `unavailable` or `unknown` (and not `off`, when `treat_off_as_offline` is enabled).
+The freshness detector in responsive mode measures from the entity's `last_changed` timestamp, which advances when the value actually changes.

 ## Where This Fits